 We designed an animation which tied into the new branding, creating icons that reflected the fun but professional attitude that they wanted to portray.
 Using a fast-paced, fluid style of motion graphics, the frames flow from one to another, using lines to take the viewer on a journey.
 This was also an opportunity to tell the story of the company and their ethos, to showcase their work and eventually to reveal the brand new logo and name.

-Her message is simple; anyone can come and Kayak.
-Maya Ray was just one of the inspiring individuals we met when we filmed this series of short documentaries for British Canoeing’s Paddle Ability campaign.
-By the end of filming we got in a canoeing and started paddling ourselves.
+Her message is simple; ‘Absolutely anyone can come and kayak!’
+Maya Ray was just one of the inspiring individuals we met when filming this series of short documentaries for British Canoeing’s Paddle Ability campaign.
+By the end of the shoot we were in a canoe and paddling ourselves.

 Getting you active…